Independent Comedians is a key aspect of comedy success. For a long time, the goal in stand-up was simple: get noticed by a big platform.

 Comedy is moving from a gatekeeper system to a creator system.

-Comedians no longer need permission to start building a career.
+The real shift: comedians no longer need permission to start building a career.

 Final thoughts